hertogp/iptable/README.md

   - the table utilizes 2 separate radix trees for ipv4 and ipv6
     respectively
   - the table handles both ipv4 or ipv6 keys transparently
-  - if a key is not an ipv4 or ipv6 subnet/address it is *ignored*
+  - if a key is not an ipv4 or ipv6 subnet/address *string* it is *ignored*
   - ipv4 and ipv6 subnets are always in CIDR notation: address/len
   - storing data always uses a subnet-key (address/mlen)
   - when storing data, missing masks default to the AF’s maximum mask